Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 For potted Variegated Eurekas, stick your index finger into the soil down to about 2 inches.
 If there is moisture present, hold off on watering until it feels drier at that depth, and when you do water, stop once you see it escaping the drainage holes at the base.

-3. Fertilizing: Feed your Variegated Tree during the warmer spring and summer seasons with a citrus specific fertilizer, once every six weeks.
+3. Fertilizing: Feed your Variegated Tree during the warmer spring and summer seasons with a citrus specific fertilizer, like the one included in our Citrus Care Kit, once every six weeks.
 During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Once the tree has matured a bit and has got a few years on it, you can skip the cold season fertilization.

 4. Pruning: Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
 Remove suckers as they form/grow from the base.
 Pruning can be done at any time of the year for the potted Variegated Eureka and any time for the in-ground tree, except for the winter.

-5. Pollination: You can pollinate your indoor trees by hand, taking a small, dry, fine-tipped paintbrush and stick it into the center of the bloom.
+5. Pollination: The Pink Variegated Lemon is self-fertile, but you can pollinate your indoor trees by hand, taking a small, dry, fine-tipped paintbrush and stick it into the center of the bloom.
 Swirl it around and collect the pollen on the brush, go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.

 |Amount of Order||Shipping Charge|